flapjack/flapjack-diner/README.md

 Flapjack::Diner.outages('example.com', :check => 'ping', :start_time => Time.local(2012, 08, 01), :end_time => Time.local(2012, 09, 01))
 ```

-The data is returned as a JSON list of outage periods, with each element of the list being an associative array containing data about that outage period.
+The data is returned as an array of outage periods, with each element of the list being a hash containing data about that outage period.

 ```
 // STATE is a string, one of 'critical', 'warning', 'ok', 'unknown'
 // the TIMESTAMPs are integers representing UTC times for the named events
-// SUMMARY is a string providing a description of the period, may be empty [{"state" : STATE,
+// SUMMARY is a string providing a description of the period, may be empty [{"state" => STATE,
-  "start_time" : TIMESTAMP,
+  "start_time" => TIMESTAMP,
-  "end_time" : TIMESTAMP,
+  "end_time" => TIMESTAMP,
-  "summary" : SUMMARY},
+  "summary" => SUMMARY},
   {...},
   ...]
 ```